On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: The number of solutions of feasible IA problems

 We use the following notation: given a Riemannian manifold $X$ with total finite volume denoted as $Vol(X)$ (the volume of the manifolds used in this paper are reviewed in Appendix \ref{appendix:preliminaries}), let

-be the average value of a integrable (or measurable and nonnegative) function $f:X\ra\R$.
-Fix $d_j,M_j,N_j$ and $\Phi$ satisfying (\ref{eq:8}) and (\ref{eq:9}) and let $s \geq 0$ be defined as in (\ref{eq:2}).
-The main results of the paper are Theorems 1, 2 and 3 below, which give integral expressions for the number of IA solutions when $s=0$ and the system is tightly feasible: this number is denoted as $\sharp(\pi_1^{-1}(H_0))$, which is the same for all channel realizations out of some zero-measure set.
+be the average value of a integrable function $f:X\ra\R$.
+Fix $d_j,M_j,N_j$ and $\Phi$ satisfying (\ref{eq:8}) and (\ref{eq:9}) and let $s$ be defined as in (\ref{eq:2}).
+The main results of the paper are Theorems 1 and 2 below, which give integral expressions for the number of IA solutions when $s=0$ which is denoted as $\#(\pi_1^{-1}(H_0))$.
+For the sake of rigorousness, we denote a generic channel realization as $H_0$.
+Recall that the particular choice of $H_0$ is irrelevant since the number of solutions is the same for all channel realizations out of some zero-measure set.

 \begin{theorem} Assume that $s=0$, and let $\CH_\epsilon\subseteq\CH$ be any open set such that the following holds: if $H=(H_{kl})\in\CH_\epsilon$ and $P_k,Q_k$, $1\leq k\leq K$ are unitary matrices of respective sizes $N_k,M_k$, then